ianrastall/text-utils/books/ada/book-ada-03.md

 Data(10) := 5.0;
 ```

-In this example, the incorrect array bounds would cause a `CONSTRAINT_ERROR`
+In this example, the incorrect array bounds would cause `Constraint_Error` at
-at runtime, preventing the system from being deployed with a critical bug.
+runtime (or be caught during compilation), preventing the system from being
+deployed with a critical bug.

 #### 3.4.4.19 Mistake 7: Incorrect exception handling